-The compensation committee's responsibilities include the following:
+The Compensation Committee's responsibilities include the following:

-- reviewing and approving the compensation programs applicable to our executive officers; - · recommending to the Board of Directors and periodically reviewing policies for the administration of the executive compensation programs; - reviewing and approving the corporate goals and objectives relevant to the compensation of the executive officers, evaluating the performance of the executive officers in light of those goals, objectives and strategies, and setting the compensation level of the executive officers based on this evaluation; - reviewing on a periodic basis the operation of our executive compensation programs to determine whether they are properly coordinated and achieving their intended purposes; - administering and making awards under the company's 2015 Omnibus Incentive Plan and monitoring and supervising the administration of any other benefit plans the company may have; and - reviewing and approving compensation to outside directors.
+- •reviewing and approving the compensation programs applicable to our executive officers; - •recommending to the Board of Directors and periodically reviewing policies for the administration of the executive compensation programs; - •reviewing and approving the corporate goals and objectives relevant to the compensation of the executive officers, evaluating the performance of the executive officers in light of those goals, objectives and strategies, and setting the compensation level of the executive officers based on this evaluation; - •reviewing on a periodic basis the operation of our executive compensation programs to determine whether they are properly coordinated and achieving their intended purposes; - •reviewing on a periodic basis the operation of our executive compensation programs to determine whether they are properly coordinated and achieving their intended purposes; and - •reviewing and approving compensation to outside directors.

-The compensation committee has the authority to determine the compensation of the named executive officers, except the chief executive officer.
-The compensation committee makes recommendations to the Board of Directors for non-employee directors and the chief executive officer compensation and equity awards under the company's equity plans.
-At least annually, the compensation committee considers the results of the company's operations and its financial position and makes compensation determinations.
-The compensation committee did not engage or rely on consultants in determining compensation paid to executive officers in 2019 and 2020, instead relying on the judgment and knowledge of its own members.
-The compensation committee is composed of three members: Douglas I. McCree, its chairman, Fred Mills, and Frank Silcox, each of whom has been determined to be "independent" within the meaning of the SEC and NASDAQ Rules and is a "non-employee director" as defined in Section 16b-3 of the Exchange Act.
-The Board of Directors has adopted a formal compensation committee charter.
-As required under NASDAQ Rule 5605(d)(1), the compensation committee assesses the adequacy of its charter on an annual basis.
-The compensation committee met formally one time during 2020 and otherwise acted by unanimous written consent.
+The Compensation Committee has the authority to determine the compensation of the named executive officers, except the Chief Executive Officer.
+The Compensation Committee makes recommendations to the Board of Directors for non-employee directors and the Chief Executive Officer compensation and equity awards under the Company's equity plans.
+At least annually, the Compensation Committee considers the results of the Company's operations and its financial position and makes compensation determinations.
+The Compensation Committee did engage consultants in determining compensation paid to executives in 2023 but did not engage or rely on consultants in determining compensation paid to executive officers in 2022 and 2021, instead relying on the judgment and knowledge of its own members.
+The Compensation Committee is composed of three members: Douglas I. McCree, its chairman, Fred Mills, and Frank Silcox, each of whom have been determined to be "independent" within the meaning of the SEC and NASDAQ regulations and is a "non-employee director" as defined in Section 16b-3 of the Exchange Act.
+The Board of Directors has adopted a formal Compensation Committee charter.
+The Compensation Committee met formally four times in 2023.

-A current copy of the charter is available on our websitewww.lmfunding.com by clicking "Investors" and then "Corporate Governance."
+A current copy of the charter is available on our website www.lmfunding.com by clicking "Investors" and then "Governance."